 Going low-carb will also prevent moodiness and irritability resulting from blood glucose fluctuations.
 Here, we appreciate the reality that yes, your diet has a lot to do with your mood!

-Does keto work for women?
 Now that you know its benefits from weight loss to better mood, yes — the diet works well for females.

 However, how you follow it is going to be different than your male counterpart because of these factors.
 Make sure you consider them while doing keto so you can get the most out of it.

-Women in general have a more difficult time losing weight than men because of their genetic makeup.
+Women, in general, have a more difficult time losing weight than men because of their genetic makeup.
 We have about 6% to 11% more body fat.

 Studies also show that estrogen reduces our ability to burn energy after eating, which promotes fat storage(16).
 The more muscle you have, the more calories you burn.
 This is why men lose weight faster.